If you’ve already created your living trust, that’s great

 Having a document that old was possibly worse than not having a health power of attorney at all.
 I say that because the document my client had was not in compliance with current law and it also conflicted with his current wishes.

-In summary, if you care enough about your finances to read this blog and others, care enough to stay current.
+In summary, if you care about your finances please stay current.
 There are lots of triggers that should get you in to see your attorney.
 Do yourself a favor and call your lawyer every three to five years to see if you need to update your trust.
 You may also want to redo your trust entirely.
 If that’s the case, read my review of Legal Zoom.